-The ECL Comfort 310 (only) has a Modbus/TCP communication interface that allows the ECL controller to be connected to an Ethernet network.
-This allows remote access to the ECL 310 controller based on standard communication infrastructures.
+ECL Comfort 296 / 310 / 310B have a Modbus/TCP communication interface that allows the ECL controller to be connected to an Ethernet network.
+This allows remote access to the ECL 296 / 310 / 310B controller based on standard communication infrastructures.

 In 'Ethernet' it is possible to set up the required IP addresses.